exclusiveabhi/chatting-app/README.md

    npm start
    ```

-   The backend server will be running on `http://localhost:5000` (or any other port specified in your configuration).
+   The backend server will be running on `http://localhost:4000` (or any other port specified in your configuration).

 ## Usage

-1. **Frontend:** Access the React app and interact with the user interface to manage users and groups.
+1. **Frontend:** Access the React app and interact with the user interface to manage groups.
 2. **Backend:** Handles API requests and real-time communication for the chat application.

 ## Contributing